-A chance to put this date in your diary now.
-The Bishopston Society AGM and public meeting, 7.30 pm on Tuesday Oct 1st 2019, Horfield Quakers’ Meeting House, will discuss the topic of Sustainable transport in Bishopston
+A chance to put this date in your diary now: The Bishopston Society public meeting and AGM, 7.30 pm on Tuesday Oct 1st 2019, Horfield Quakers’ Meeting House, will feature Sustainable Transport in Bishopston.

 Increasing motor traffic in our area with its concomitant serious parking problems in many Bishopston and St Andrews streets, Gloucester Road’s heavy, noisy traffic and associated poor air quality and its effects on our health - these are examples of issues which are in urgent need of action if we are to improve our local environment.

 A small panel of speakers * with audience participation, will consider and discuss questions such as:

 - What might a future well developed sustainable local transport system look like?